Plants blamed for AEP Ohio’s summer power outage that affected thousands - NewsBreak

 Those seven high-voltage transmission lines tripped on the first day, June 14.
 Then, three of AEP Ohio’s 138-kilovolt lines — which serve as major arteries for delivering power in Columbus — became focal points as PJM gave orders to start load shedding, or dropping power usage.

-“The remaining in-service lines that we had to keep in service to maintain power to everyone in Columbus, those were overloaded, which forced the targeted dropping of customers to alleviate those conditions,” Ball said.Wawa stores announce expansion into Ohio
+“The remaining in-service lines that we had to keep in service to maintain power to everyone in Columbus, those were overloaded, which forced the targeted dropping of customers to alleviate those conditions,” Ball said.Dark web mushroom dealers tracked by Ohio drug task force, millions in crypto seized

 During the presentation on the outage incident, a PJM spokesman said the regulator had recommended to AEP that it should “improve vegetation management practices.”
 AEP Ohio told NBC4 it had since employed new technology to do so.